thvoigtmann/mctspy/docs/index.rst

 In particular this means that the correlator classes implement the suitable solvers for their equations, while the model classes implement the numerics to evaluate the mode-coupling functionals.
+Often, there is a close correspondence between a correlator/solver and a specific model, but in principle, the correlator class is more generic.

 Most MCT functionals take as input the static structure factor.
 While these are not strictly part of MCT, we also introduce a group of